alphagov/govuk-developer-docs/source/manual/tools.html.md

 review_in: 6 months
 ---

 > **This page was imported from [the opsmanual on github.gds](https://github.gds/gds/opsmanual)**.
 It hasn't been reviewed for accuracy yet.
 [View history in old opsmanual](https://github.gds/gds/opsmanual/tree/master/2nd-line/tools.md)

-# Tools: Icinga, Grafana and Graphite, Kibana and Fabric

 ## Icinga